Overview

 Brian has obtained successful outcomes for clients in a wide variety of matters spanning from commercial litigation and bankruptcy to intellectual property and election law.
 He has extensive experience in all phases of litigation, from pre-litigation negotiation, pre-trial discovery, motion practice, mediation and trial in federal and state courts across the country.
 Brian specializes in complex matters of first impression and his work has resulted in numerous published decisions and articles in the New York Law Journal.

 He obtained his law degree from Brooklyn Law School, where Brian was a Dean’s Merit and Richardson Scholar.
-While in law school, he was a judicial intern for the Honorable Joan Azrack, U.S. District Court for the Southern District of New York.
+While in law school, he was a judicial intern for the Honorable Joan Azrack, U.S. District Court for the Eastern District of New York.
 Brian graduated from Marist College with a Bachelor of Science in Finance and a minor in Music.
 He is licensed to practice law in New York State and the United States District Court for the Southern District of New York.

 Brian is a member of the New York County Democratic Committee and was a delegate candidate for a 2020 Democratic Presidential campaign.
 He was a member of the New York City Bar's Litigation Committee and co-chaired the Lunch with a Judge Program from 2017-2020.